mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the future belongs to those who believe in the beauty of their dreams.*
+> *the best way to sell yourself to others is first to sell the others to yourself.*

 </div>
 <!-- quote-end -->